vocdoni/dvote-solidity/README.md

 It requires a prior process to share the encryption key with the users that will have the rights to read the data.
 This will be likely be handled by the `User Registry`

+### preregister

+- `false` ⇒ Eligible voters do not need to preregister a derived key required for anonymous voting, as long as they are part of the census the vote will be casted using each voter public key for signing the envelope.
+This option is used when anonymous voting is not required.
+- `true` ⇒ Eligible voters need to use a login (ECDSA) key to register a ZK-Snark friendly key before the process starts.
+The new key will be used when casting the actual vote.

 ### JavaScript wrapper

 A JavaScript wrapper is available for convenience